xrdocs/8000/_tutorials/cisco-8000-software-upgrade-install-replace-golden-iso.md

 # Introduction

-This article describes how install replace procedure & Golden ISO file can be used to stage, patch, or upgrade the Cisco IOS XR Network Operation System (NOS) running on a Cisco 8000.
+This article describes how _install replace_ procedure & Golden ISO file can be used to stage, patch, or upgrade the Cisco IOS XR Network Operation System (NOS) running on Cisco 8000 routers.
 The Golden ISO concept & creation process is covered in [this article]({{site.baseurl}}/tutorials/8000-software-xr7-giso).
 Once created, the Golden ISO file can be used to perform USB boot, iPXE boot, software staging, SMU installation, or software upgrade.

 # install replace Concept

-install replace functionality was initially introduced on ASR9000 with IOS XR 64bit 6.5.1.
+_install replace_ functionality was initially introduced on ASR9000 with IOS XR 64bit 6.5.1.
 As the name says, it replaces all packages with the given ISO and applies the operation.

 Often described as complex, IOS XR software upgrade involves the following:

-- Use multiple steps (install add, activate and commit) for IOS XR 32bit, with a long list of packages arguments
+- Use multiple steps (install add/activate/commit for IOS XR 32bit & 64bit, install package add/apply/commit for XR7), with a long list of packages arguments
 - If a package is present in version N, the same package must be present in version N+1
 - Golden ISO upgrade always triggers a system reload on IOS XR 64bit, even if the only thing to do is to add the CDP package.

-install replace was since improved on IOS XR7 architecture which Cisco 8000 runs.
+_install replace_ was since improved on IOS XR7 architecture which Cisco 8000 runs.
 It aims at making software staging, patching (SMU installation), and upgrade easier: 1 CLI to rule them all.

 A Golden ISO install replace operation will always perform the smallest change possible.
-For example, if the install replace operation detects a single SMU must be added and activated and this SMU requires to perform a process restart, this is what will happen.
+For example, if the _install replace_ operation detects a single SMU must be added and activated and this SMU requires to perform a process restart, this is what will happen.
 The whole system will not be reloaded.

 ![cisco-8000-giso-replace.png]({{site.baseurl}}/images/cisco-8000-giso-replace.png)

 The picture above shows the target software configuration is the same as the content of the GISO.
-To achieve the desired state, install replace:
+To achieve the desired state, _install replace_:

 - Removes the ISIS package
 - Downgrades the PFI package